snphillips/meeting-background-maker-server/README.md

 - Sign up for an access token.
 Copy this token and save it for later.
 Give it delete access: https://collection.cooperhewitt.org/api/oauth2/authenticate/like-magic/

 2) This app stoes meeting backgrounds to an AWS S3 bucket
-- If you're new to AWS, working with AWS is a whole thing.
+- If you're new to AWS, working with AWS is a _whole thing_.
 - Learn more here: https://aws.amazon.com/s3/

 ### Getting Started